-While Craig never got over his affection for somewhat obvious rhyme (died/cried, rushed/ crushed, etc.), I later learned from Jolene that Craig had expanded his possum-based point of view into an assignment for her class.
+While Craig never got over his affection for somewhat obvious rhyme (died/cried, rushed/crushed, etc.), I later learned from Jolene that Craig had expanded his possum-based point of view into an assignment for her class.
 When asked to represent value in a realistic sketch-producing every shade of gray between and including total white and complete black-he drew the undercarriage of his car in remarkably accurate detail.

 No real conversation on creativity can be limited to just this department or only that field of study; its relevance is manifested across the curriculum.
 In his book On Creativity, theoretical physicist David Bohm imagines the scientist's desire for answers, the quest for creative insight, in the form of a discovery of something that had been previously unknown.
-He argues that the desires to discover and create are present across society and typical for all walks of life, not limited to those who create and those who research for a living.
-And discovery does not require genius.
+He create are present across society and typical for all walks of life, not limited to those who create and those who research for a living.